openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/modbus/client.md

 ### Boolean

-For boolean fields, a `when-true` list of actions to perform when the boolean value is `true` is specified.
-Likewise, a `when-false` list of actions to perform when the boolean value is `false` is specified.
+For Boolean fields, a `when-true` list of actions to perform is specified when the Boolean value is `true`.
+Likewise, a `when-false` list of actions to perform is specified when the boolean value is `false`.

 Each action requires a `command-id` for prioritization of the commands.
 The name must fit with one the values in the `command-order` array.

 Multiple `output-type` are available.
-The `write_single_coil` takes an index and a boolean value and writes it to the coil.
+The `write_single_coil` takes an index and a Boolean value and writes it to the coil.
 The `flip_single_coil` only takes an index and performs a read followed by a write to flip the coil value.

 ```yaml tab="write_single_coil"